ToFJ/react-quiz-app/README.md

 One of my first React Apps, kept the CSS to a minimum and really wanted to focus on functionallity.

-I worked extensivly with useContext and got really accustomed to it.
+I worked extensively with useContext and got really accustomed to it.
 I used React Router to get a better feel on how it works.

 I used a custom useContext hook and learned a few more thinks about useContext.